dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/ui-class.md

 ### Package the Razor UI class library

-The following command packages the Razor UI class library into a NuGet package.
+The following command packages the Razor UI class library into a NuGet package:

     ``` CLI
     cd ..
     dotnet pack RazorUIClassLib
     ```

     Ignore the warning message "A stable release of a package should not have a prerelease dependency."
 The warning will not happen when relased packages are used.

 * Create a new web app and add a package reference to the Razor UI class library package